isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 The craft list creation routine also now scans your inventory for items , so if you get interupted, re-scan to make the list and any pre-made items in your inventory will be deducted from your craft recipe list totals.
+(items in bags marked for no-sale are ignored)

 Version 0.13j
 -------------